status-im/status-mobile/doc/new-guidelines.md

 think of it as an external entity that abstracts away particular Status domain knowledge.

-Components inside `src/quo2/` should not rely on re-frame, i.e. they should not dispatch events or use subscriptions.
+Components inside `src/quo/` should not rely on re-frame, i.e. they should not dispatch events or use subscriptions.

 Example structure:

 ```
 src
-└── quo2
+└── quo
     ├── components
     │   └── dropdown
     │       ├── style.cljs